baobabyoo/almica/README.md

 **Jointly Imaging ALMA and ACA**

-*The concept is to taper the primary beam of the ACA data before jointly imaging with the ALMA data.* In my implementation based on the [MIRIAD software package](https://www.astro.umd.edu/~teuben/miriad/), I followed a *sound-stupid but it works* procedure:
+*The concept is to taper the primary beam of the ACA data before jointly imaging with the ALMA data.* In my implementation based on the [MIRIAD software package](https://www.astro.umd.edu/~teuben/miriad/), I followed a *sound-stupid but it works* procedure (`combine_single.sh`):

 1. **Imaging ACA data alone** to creat the clean model image (e.g., the `.model` images produced by the released .sh scripts).
 They are the clean components (i.e., can be delta functions to represent the intensity distribution in an approximated way).
 This step is very fast since ACA data have small filesizes.
 You do not need to use small pixel sizes in this ACA imaging.
 2. **Primary beam (7m dishes) correcting** the `.model` images.